jakenef/tweeter-web-starter/README.md

 A starter project for the Tweeter Web application.

+## High-Performance Feed Fan-Out Architecture

+To support users with 10,000+ followers, I implemented an asynchronous fan-out-on-write system using AWS Lambda, SQS, and DynamoDB.
+This keeps posting fast (<1s) while still updating all follower feeds within the required 120 seconds.

+### Architecture Overview

+When a user posts a status:

+1. **PostHandler (Lambda)**

+   - Saves the status to the author’s story table
+   - Pushes a message into **PostQ (SQS)**
+   - Immediately returns “Successfully Posted!” (<1s latency)

+2. **FollowFetcher (Lambda)**

+   - Triggered by PostQ
+   - Retrieves all followers (10K+ supported)
+   - Splits them into batches of ~25
+   - Enqueues each batch into **JobQ (SQS)**

+3. **JobHandler (Lambda)**
+   - Triggered per batch from JobQ
+   - Writes the status into each follower’s feed (fan-out)
+   - Hundreds of Lambdas run in parallel, completing feed updates in <60s

+### Performance Notes

+- Tested with **10,000 generated users** and a user with **10,000 followers**
+- Temporary WCUs increased to 200 for batch loading, then returned to normal
+- Feed reads remain <200ms because feeds are precomputed at write-time
+- Overall system meets all latency and scalability requirements

+This design mirrors real social-network architectures and allows Tweeter to scale horizontally without managing any servers.

 ## Setting Up the Project

 1. cd into the project root folder